ibm-cloud-docs/speech-to-text/index.md

 > ** Service update:** *The {{site.data.keyword.speechtotextshort}} service was updated on May 15, 2018.
 It now supports the `X-Watson-Metadata` header and the `DELETE /v1/user_data` method.
 For more information about all recent changes to the service, see the [Release notes](/docs/services/speech-to-text/release-notes.html).*

 The {{site.data.keyword.speechtotextfull}} service provides application programming interfaces (APIs) that you can use to add speech transcription capabilities to your applications.
-To transcribe the human voice accurately, the service leverages machine intelligence to combine information about grammar and language structure with knowledge of the composition of the audio signal.
-The service continuously returns and retroactively updates a transcription as more speech is heard.
+The service leverages machine intelligence to transcribe the human voice accurately.
+The service combines information about grammar and language structure with knowledge of the composition of the audio signal.
+It continuously returns and retroactively updates a transcription as more speech is heard.
 {: shortdesc}

 The service provides various interfaces that make it suitable for any application where speech is the input and a textual transcription is the output.
 Example applications include